create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 Setting set_bind true makes this node active setting set_bind false makes this node inactive.
 Thus setting set_bind true/false will pop/push (enable/disable) this node.

-### MFString [in, out] **type** [ "EXAMINE", "ANY" ] <small>["EXAMINE","WALK","FLY","LOOKAT","EXPLORE","ANY","NONE"]</small>
+### MFString [in, out] **type** [ "EXAMINE", "ANY" ] <small>["EXAMINE","WALK","FLY","PLANE_create3000.github.io","LOOKAT","EXPLORE","ANY","NONE"]</small>

-Enter one or more quoted SFString values: "EXAMINE" "WALK" "FLY" "LOOKAT" "EXPLORE" "ANY" "NONE".
+Enter one or more quoted SFString values: "EXAMINE" "WALK" "FLY" "PLANE_create3000.github.io" "LOOKAT" "EXPLORE" "ANY" "NONE".

+The PLANE viewer is primarily designed to use with OrthoViewpoint and 2D scenes.
+You can zoom, which will change the viewport size (center of zoom is mouse pointer), and you can move the scene along the viewport plane.

 #### Hints

 - For inspection of simple objects, usability often improves with type="EXAMINE" "ANY".
-Types WALK and FLY force strict camera-to-object collision detection.
-See Collision node for further details on camera-to-object collision detection.
-MFString arrays can have multiple values, so separate each individual string by quote marks "https://www.web3d.org" "https://www.web3d.org/about" "etc." ] Interchange profile hint: this field may be ignored, applying the default value regardless.
+- Types WALK and FLY force strict camera-to-object collision detection.
+- See Collision node for further details on camera-to-object collision detection.
+- MFString arrays can have multiple values, so separate each individual string by quote marks "https://www.web3d.org" "https://www.web3d.org/about" "etc." ]

 ### MFFloat [in, out] **avatarSize** [ 0.25, 1.6, 0.75 ] <small>[0,∞)</small>